bigbluebutton/bigbluebutton.github.io/_posts/2015-04-04-09architecture.md

 ![General Conversion Flow](/images/diagrams/Presentation Conversion Diagram-General Conversion Flow.png)

 Then below the SVG conversion flow.
 It covers the conversion fallback.
-Sometimes we detect that the generated SVG file is heavy to load by the browser, we use the fallback to put a restersised image inside the SVG file and make its loading light for the browser.
+Sometimes we detect that the generated SVG file is heavy to load by the browser, we use the fallback to put a rasterized image inside the SVG file and make its loading light for the browser.

 ![SVG Conversion Flow](/images/diagrams/Presentation Conversion Diagram-SVG Conversion Flow.png)

-And finally the SWF conversion flow.
-We conver it too with its fallback conversion.
+And finally, the SWF conversion flow.
+We cover it too with its fallback conversion.

 ![SWF Conversion Flow](/images/diagrams/Presentation Conversion Diagram-General Conversion Flow.png)

 ## BigBlueButton Client

 BigBlueButton client runs inside the browser.
 The main application is in Flash.
-There are Javascript libraries that provides connection to FreeSWITCH, launch the desktop sharing applet, etc. The Flash client connects to BigBlueButton App to send and receive messages.
+There are JavaScript libraries that provides connection to FreeSWITCH, launch the desktop sharing applet, etc. The Flash client connects to BigBlueButton App to send and receive messages.
 The client internally uses an event bus for the components to talk to each other.

 ![Client Architecture](/images/bbb-client-arch.png)